-- (1) Only a licensed service provider may collect special industrial, health care and hazardous waste from premises where it is stored and dispose of it at a waste disposal site licensed and designated by the municipality to receive such waste. - (2) A licensed service provider must collect, transport and dispose of the waste referred to in sub section (1) in accordance with its licence terms and conditions and in compliance with applicable legislation, national standards and SANS Codes.
+- (1) Only a licensed service provider may collect special industrial, health care and hazardous waste from premises where it is stored and dispose of it at a waste disposal site designated by the municipality to receive such waste if such site is situated within the municipality.
+If no site for that type of waste is situated within the municipality, it must be disposed of at an appropriately licensed site. - (2) A licensed service provider must collect, transport and dispose of the waste referred to in sub section (1) in accordance with its licence terms and conditions and in compliance with applicable legislation, national standards and SANS Codes.